M-expression

 In Lisp programming language, M-expressions (or meta-expressions) were an early proposed syntax for the Lisp, inspired by contemporary languages such as Fortran and ALGOL.
 The notation was never implemented into the language and, as such, it was never finalized.

-M-expressions are a syntax for LISP code and provide function notation, syntax for a cond form and for embedded literal data (via S-expressions) into programs.
-Thus M-Expressions used S-Expressions for literal data.
-The syntax for S-Expressions ("The Data Language") and M-Expressions ("The Meta Language") is defined on pages 8 and 9 of the Lisp 1.5 manual.

-M-Expressions also had a corresponding S-Expression representation.
-Code was manually translated from M-Expressions to S-Expressions.
-The in M-expressions embedded literal data, then had to be quoted in S-Expressions.

 Background

 John McCarthy published the first paper on Lisp in 1960 while a research fellow at the Massachusetts Institute of Technology.
 In it he described a language of symbolic expressions (S-expressions) that could represent complex structures as lists.
 Then he defined a set of primitive operations on the S-expressions, and a language of meta-expressions (M-expressions) that could be used to define more complex operations.
 Finally, he showed how the meta-language itself could be represented with S-expressions, resulting in a system that was potentially self-hosting.
 The draft version of this paper is known as "AI Memo 8".